PML-N reacts strongly over treason case against Nawaz, others

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

 “If talking about the suspension of [China-Pakistan Economic Corridor] CPEC [activities] is treason, then there will be treason every day,” he added.
-Abbasi said when there was nothing left for those in power to target someone with, a treason case was registered against them.
+Abbasi said when there was nothing left for those in power to target someone, a treason case was registered against them.

 They said at the behest of Shahzad Akbar, basic rights of Shahbaz Sharif were not being given to him by NAB.
 Shahbaz Sharif was being harassed in the NAB cell, they said, adding that Shahbaz Sharif was suffering from backache.